 To date, substantially all of our revenue has been derived from transactions denominated in United States Dollars.
 We have exposure to adverse changes in exchange rates associated with operating expenses of our foreign operations, which are denominated in Chinese Yuan Renminbi.
-Foreign currency fluctuations have not had a material impact historically on our results of operations; however, there can be no assurance that future fluctuations will not have material adverse effects on our results of operations.
+Foreign currency fluctuations have not had a material impact historically on our results of operations; however, they may in the future.
 We have not engaged in any foreign currency hedging or other derivative transactions to date.